 Sampling sites — A VBG can be performed using a peripheral venous sample (obtained by venipuncture), a central venous sample (obtained from a central venous catheter), or a mixed venous sample (obtained from the distal port of a pulmonary artery catheter).

-Central venous blood gases are preferred because their correlation with arterial blood gases is the most well-established by research and clinical experience.
-Peripheral venous blood gases are an alternative for patients who do not have central venous access.
+Central venous blood gases have been preferred because their correlation with arterial blood gases is the most well-established by research and clinical experience.
+Peripheral venous blood gases have been studied in critically ill patients as an alternative for patients who do not have central venous access [1-3].
 If a tourniquet is used to facilitate venipuncture, it should be released about one minute before the sample is drawn to avoid changes induced by local ischemia .
 Mixed venous blood gases are a reasonable alternative for patients whose venous access is a pulmonary artery catheter; however, a pulmonary artery catheter should not be inserted for the sole purpose of venous blood sampling.
 (See "Pulmonary artery catheterization: Indications and complications".)